As I watched the sun set over Inle Lake, I caught sight of a local fisherman who was expertly balanced at the back of his boat.

 The Inle Lake tour I took, including accommodation, guide and some meals, is one of Rickshaw Travel’s bite-size trips.
 To book, simply combine it with 2 or more bite-size trips in Myanmar.

-After Inle Lake, I went on to Ngapali beach, which would be an excellent bite-size trip to add to your itinerary.
+After Inle Lake, I went on to Ngapali beach, and Rickshaw travel offer an excellent bite-size tour of Ngapali which you can add to your itinerary.
 Or, if you fancy something more active, you could go hiking through the emerald hills.
 This would certainly have been on my list if I wasn’t still recovering from knee surgery.
-Otherwise, check out these ready-made itineraries that already include Inle Lake.
+Otherwise, check out these ready-made itineraries that already include tours of Inle Lake.

 How to get to Inle Lake